ClarkFieseln/tea2adt/README.md

 ```
 enter and confirm password

-On the other device a chat or a remote shell can be started.
+On the other device a chat, a remote shell or a remote AI prompt can be started.

 ### Remote Shell